Milton J. Murray

 Commitment to Profession |

-Milton had the utmost commitment to his profession.
-This is shown in Milton's relentless and untiring determination to put the purposes of his work before his own personal reputation or apparent career advancement and tireless action to advance the cause of philanthropy worldwide.
+Milton had the utmost commitment to his profession and never tired of nurturing his life-calling—to inspire giving where need was evident.
+This is shown in Milton's relentless determination to put the purposes of his work before his own personal reputation or apparent career advancement, as well as his tireless efforts to advance the cause of philanthropy worldwide.

 |